HALLOWEEN SEQUELS (1989 - 1998)

 Of course true evil never dies.
 No I'm not talking about Michael Myers, but the people in studio boardrooms who saw dollar signs when Scream was released in 1996.
 Halloween H20: 20 Years Later is a terrible title.
 It sounds like a cross over with murder and chemistry, and even takes place in a private school.
 So the runes are out and the teenagers are back in, as if they ever left.
 But generally speaking this isn't an awful sequel, even if it's often very dry and uninspired.
 There's a weird lack of style to the thing, which is probably the only element that part six had going for it.
 Instead it's all just kind of drab and they've even stopped pretending this isn't California.
 Still, there are other elements that actually work this time around.

 Jamie Lee Curtis is back, even if Danielle Harris has been replaced by Josh Hartnett.
 Which I guess isn't a big shock when the sequels after part two have been dropped from the continuity.
 Although Laurie's car crash is still here, just as a witness protection cover up kind of deal.
 Why is she in hiding if Michael clearly burned to a crisp, and for all she knows is definitely blind?
 Who can say.
 Her shooting skills are never brought up, and instead she's just an alcoholic instead of a survival obsessed loner.
-The character moments during both quiet scenes and the climactic showdown are pretty good, which makes up for some of the other shortcomings in the script.
+The character moments during both quiet scenes and the climactic showdown are pretty good at least, which makes up for some of the other shortcomings in the script.

-Why focus on personal problems between mother and son when you can have... horny teenagers.
+Why focus on personal problems between mother and son when you can have... horny teens.
 Again.
 It's now a genre staple of course but they could have done something a bit more creative.
 Scream wasn't a big hit because it ran through the tropes without any self-awareness after all.
 On top of the boring style of the film there's a lot of filler in the mid-section.
 After a great opening that brings back Loomis's old colleague Nurse Chambers (Nancy Stephens) it settles into a bunch of odd character threads.
 LL Cool J as a security guard who writes erotic fiction?
 Sure, why not.
 Laurie's relationships should really be central, but they've got to have some levity too I guess.
 It's not a deep movie, but it's never entirely stupid either, which is progress.

 Halloween 5: The Revenge of Michael Myers 1/5